 One of my favorite topics… Many of us are trained to respect a certain distance between your vehicle and the one in front of you.
 Let’s say 50 meters.
 Try it and observe this: it will not take 5 minutes for a car to seize the opportunity and squeeze itself in that space.
 So you start complaining and curse that guy, but soon you create a new safety distance, which instantly is filled with another opportunist car.
 It never fails, it’s hilarious….
 Try it!

-Ghost riders are incredibly common here, in case you don’t yet know what a ghost rider is, it is a bike driving on the wrong side of the road because it’s a lot faster for them to reach home than going a
+Ghost riders are incredibly common here, in case you don’t yet know what a ghost rider is, it is a bike driving on the wrong side of the road because it’s a lot faster for them to reach home than going all the way to the next U-Turn.

 That could apply to anywhere in the world but I find this precaution surprisingly useful here….
 Try to make eye contact to make sure that this very old man on a very old bike actually saw you!